Country Details For

 India became a Party to the WHO Framework Convention on Tobacco Control on February 27, 2005.

-Smoke Free Places: In India, smoking is completely banned in many public places and workplaces such as healthcare, educational, and government facilities and on public transport.
+Smoke Free Places: Smoking is completely banned in many public places and workplaces such as healthcare, educational, and government facilities and on public transport.
 The law, however, permits the establishment of smoking areas or spaces in airports, hotels having 30 or more rooms, and restaurants having seating capacity for 30 or more.
 With respect to outdoor places, open auditoriums, stadiums, railway stations, bus stops/stands are smoke free.
 Sub-national jurisdictions may enact smoke free laws that are more stringent than the national law.

 Tobacco Advertising, Promotion and Sponsorship: Advertising through many forms of mass media is prohibited, but tobacco companies still may advertise at the point of sale, subject to some restrictions.
 Recipients of funds provided by the tobacco industry are prohibited from promoting tobacco products, its trademarks or brand names; however, general sponsorship by the tobacco industry that does not involve the promotion of tobacco products may be permitted.

 Roadmap to Tobacco Control Legislation: The Cigarettes and Other Tobacco Products (Prohibition of Advertisement and Regulation of Trade and Commerce, Production, Supply and Distribution) Act, 2003 (COTPA) is the principal comprehensive law governing tobacco control in India.
 The Act was passed before India became a party to the WHO Framework Convention on Tobacco Control.
 In 2004, the Ministry of Health and Family Welfare exercised the powers granted to it in Section 31 of COTPA by promulgating a first set of rules, which, with respect to smoke free and tobacco advertising issues, have been stayed by court order or superseded.
 With respect to general enforcement of COTPA, G.S.R.
 1866(E) lists certain officers who are authorized to carry out the entry, search, and seizure provisions of the Act.